 Technology in the classroom

-The fully online program at Utica College offers students innovative technology like live classrooms, which allow students to join their course class sessions occurring on campus in real time via webcast.
+The fully online program at Utica University offers students innovative technology like live classrooms, which allow students to join their course class sessions occurring on campus in real time via webcast.
 Students in these live sessions take part in class discussions and engage with the professor during the class just as if they were sitting in the classroom.
 The archived recording of each session is also made available to students to review at any time during the course.
 The online MBA program truly provides and supports students with many options to learn and understand the coursework.

 An MBA is one of the most sought-after degrees by employers1.
-You can learn more about business ethics while expanding your professional opportunities with an online MBA from Utica College.
+You can learn more about business ethics while expanding your professional opportunities with an online MBA from Utica University.
 Request more information or call 315.732.2640 or toll-free at 866.295.3106 today.

 - “Top degrees for getting hired in 2017.”
 Forbes. https://www.forbes.com/sites/karstenstrauss/2016/11/23/top-degrees-for-getting-hired-in-2017/#60a04fb3634a (accessed May 4, 2017).